vinc/moros/doc/manual.md

 ## Installation

-The first time MOROS will boot in diskless mode where you can use the bultin commands to test the system or `install` to setup a disk:
+The first time MOROS will boot in diskless mode where you can use the builtin commands to test the system or `install` to setup a disk:

     MFS is not mounted to '/'